Kishor-J-K/Deligent_project/README.md

 This reads `query.sql`, runs it against `ecom.db`, and prints the top 20 joined rows.

+After running `src/run_query.py` a CSV file with the query results will be written to `data/query_report.csv`.

 Pushing to GitHub

 If you want to push this project to your GitHub repository, run these commands (replace the URL):